 How to be a Persuasive Presenter

-But whether the objective is to entertain, educate or persuade, you need to engage with your audience, to develop a rapport, to get them onboard with your aim.
+Whether the objective of you presentation is to entertain, educate or persuade, you need to engage with your audience and develop a rapport with them to get them onboard with your aim.

 Presentation Content

-A well structure speech is important to help your audience take in what you’re saying.
+A well structure speech will help your audience take in what you’re saying.

 In simple terms, simplify.
 Focus on what the audience needs to know about.